- Campus Life

 Associate Professor in Arab Crossroads Studies Affiliation: NYU Abu Dhabi

 Before coming to NYU Abu Dhabi, Justin Stearns taught at Middlebury College in the Religion Department from 2005 to 2010.

 His research interests focus on the intersection of law, science, and theology in the pre-modern Muslim Middle East.

-Stearn’s first book was Infectious Ideas: Contagion in Premodern Islamic and Christian Thought in the Western Mediterranean (Johns Hopkins University Press, 2011) and he has published articles in Islamic Law and Society, Medieval Encounters, Al-Qantara, and History Compass.
+Stearn’s first book was Infectious Ideas: Contagion in Pre-Modern Islamic and Christian Thought in the Western Mediterranean (Johns Hopkins University Press, 2011) and he has published articles in Islamic Law and Society, Medieval Encounters, Al-Qantara, and History Compass.

 He is currently working on a book on the social status of the natural sciences in early modern Morocco entitled Revealed Science: The Natural Sciences in Islam in the Age of al-Hasan al-Yusi (d.
 1691) as well as on an edition and translation of al-Yusi’s Muhadarat for the Library of Arabic Literature.